HTTPS Everywhere: Continual Ruleset Updates

-The update to Version 2018.4.3, shipped 3 April 2018, introduces the "Continual Ruleset Updates" function.
+The update to Version 2018.4.3, shipped on 3 April 2018, introduces the "Continual Ruleset Updates" function.
 To apply up-to-date https-rules, this update function executes one rule-matching within 24 hours.
 A website called https-rulesets was built by the EFF for this purpose.
 This automated update function can be disabled in the add-on settings.
-Prior the update- mechanism there have been ruleset-updates only through app-updates.
+Prior to the update- mechanism there have been ruleset-updates only through app-updates.
 Even after this feature was implemented there are still bundled rulesets shipped within app-updates.

 Reception

-Two studies have recommended building in HTTPS Everywhere functionality into Android browsers.
+Two studies have recommended building HTTPS Everywhere functionality into Android browsers.
 In 2012, Eric Phetteplace described it as "perhaps the best response to Firesheep-style attacks available for any platform".
 In 2011, Vincent Toubiana and Vincent Verdot pointed out some drawbacks of the HTTPS Everywhere add-on, including that the list of services which support HTTPS needs maintaining, and that some services are redirected to HTTPS even though they are not yet available in HTTPS, not allowing the user of the extension to get to the service.